Search

 Table of Contents

-The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is a standard developed by the United Nations (UN) to globally standardize and harmonize the classification and labelling of chemicals.
+The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is a standard developed by the United Nations (UN) to globally standardize and harmonize the classification and labeling of chemicals.

-This system was developed because there were significant differences and inconsistencies in classifying and labeling chemical products among countries and territories.
+This system was developed on the grounds that there were significant differences and inconsistencies in classifying and labeling chemical products among countries and territories.

 Under such a situation, it was difficult for competent authorities to govern chemical-related activities, challenging for companies to comply with different local regulations, and confusing for workers and consumers to get appropriate information on chemical hazards.

-4. including the content and format of labels and safety data sheets (SDS)
+2. harmonized hazard communication elements, which include the format and content of labels and safety data sheets (SDS) such as:

 • consumers